-Only afternoon tea will be provided for children who stay on after 3.10 pm.
+Breakfast and afternoon tea will be provided for children who arrive between 8:00am-8:30am and stay on after 3:00pm.
 Children are asked to bring their own lunch, as well as a piece of fruit or cut vegetable such as carrot or celery sticks.
 The Centre promotes healthy eating habits and water is the recommended drink during the day.

 Can my 3 year old go to the Centre?

 Children must turn 4 years old by 30th April to be eligible for Preschool.
 Catholic Early Learning Centres are open to preschool-aged children only.

 Do I have to pay fees all year?